Admissions

 What literacy program do you use?

-We use the Teachers College Reading and Writing Program which encompasses balanced literacy with a focus on the Common Core Standards.
+We use Advancing Literacy which encompasses balanced literacy with a focus on the Common Core Standards.
 Reading includes word study, phonics, spelling, decoding vocabulary, daily read-alouds, guided, shared and silent reading.
 There is writing in every subject area.

 What math program do you use?